johnamcruz/trading-buy-sell-apis/README.md

 # 📦 Trading Buy/Sell APIs – Installation & Running Guide

-This project provides simple trading-related buy/sell API endpoints using Node.js and Express.
+This project provides simple trading-related buy/sell API endpoints for ProjectX APIs using Node.js and Express.
 It is designed to be wired up as **webhooks for TradingView and TrendSpider alerts**.
 Follow the steps below to install dependencies, configure the project, and run the server locally.

 ## ✅ Prerequisites